spolti/aipg/caikit/README.md

 ## Making an Inference Request

-Once the InferenceService is deployed and ready, you can make an inference request using `curl`.
+Once the InferenceService is ready, you can make an inference request using `curl`.

 1. **Create a request file (`request-example.txt`):**